nouturnsign/medleys-website/README.md

 # Modifications

 View the site live by starting a local server with `npm run start`.
-When you're done making changes in the src folder, run `npm run build` to rebuild the _site folder using Eleventy.
+To preview your changes, run `npm run build` to rebuild the site using Eleventy.
 Push changes to deploy.